uokorie/Analysis-of-sales-data-from-Sample-Superstore/README.md

 Who is the best customer based on profit generated from this customer?
 Whats the most frequently used shipping mode?
 How can Sample Superstore leverage on the frequently used shiping mode for customer retention?

-I carried out this Analysis on Excel, using Pivot Table and Visualization tools.
+I carried out this Analysis on Microsoft Excel, using Pivot Table and Visualization tools.

 # Data transformation/cleaning
 The first step was to ensure that the data is transformed and clean to facilitate accurate result from my analysis.